Sparkplug84/MilestoneProject2/README.md

 ### Testing in different browsers

 I used Google Chrome as my main browser test as I was constantly using the Chrome developer tools to view and adjust my code.
 I also regularly tested the website on my phone, also using Google Chrome.
-I occasionally checked Firefox on the laptop and used friends and family to test on ipad and iphones.
-I didn't find any specific issues.
+I occasionally checked Firefox on the laptop.
+I sent the URL to friends and family to test on ipads(5th generation or younger) and iphones(8 or younger) along with Samsung Galaxy(S9 or younger) and Saumsung Galaxy Tab(S3 or younger).
+I didn't find or hear any specific issues from my own testing or from friends and family.

 ### General Testing and developing throughout the process